Somerville House: House system

 The houses have competed for the Adamson Shield since 1947, a gift of Dr R V Adamson, father of a past pupil.
 In 1948, Mr D.J Drysdale donated a shield for competition in Choral singing between the Houses, which is still presented at the annual Choral Festival.
 Inter-house competitions held throughout the year, include a Swimming Carnival, Athletics Carnival, Cross Country, Hockey, Speedball (fusion of netball and soccer – frequently played in physical education classes at Somerville), Chess Competition, Senior School Choral Festival (Years 10–12), and Middle School Arts Festival (Years 7–9).

-Notable alumni
+Notable alumnae

-Alumnae of Somerville House are known as Old Girls, and may elect to join the schools alumni association, the Somerville House Old Girls' Association (OGA).
+Alumnae of Somerville House are known as Old Girls, and may elect to join the schools alumnae association, the Somerville House Old Girls' Association (OGA).
 The OGA was established in 1901.
 Some notable Somerville House Old Girls include: